• Up close image of a traditional drum

 Empowering Indigenous Sovereignty and Rights Through Tourism

-ITBC advances Indigenous sovereignty by supporting Indigenous-owned businesses and empowering communities to control their cultural narratives and economic futures through tourism.
-By facilitating self-representation, Indigenous peoples share their living cultures and raise awareness of treaties and land rights.
-Partnerships with governments and organizations bolster Indigenous governance, fostering sustainable economic growth, community identity, and public education.
-Promoting tourism on ancestral lands aligns development with Indigenous stewardship, protecting territories and ensuring long-term cultural and environmental preservation.
+ITBC advances Indigenous sovereignty by supporting First Nations- and Indigenous-owned businesses and empowering communities to control their cultural narratives and economic futures through tourism.
+By facilitating self-representation, Indigenous Peoples share their living cultures and raise awareness of treaties and land rights.
+Partnerships with governments and organizations strengthen Indigenous governance, promoting sustainable economic growth, community development, and public education.
+Promoting tourism on ancestral lands aligns development with Indigenous stewardship, thereby protecting territories and ensuring the long-term preservation of both cultural and environmental heritage.

 Guidance On Developing Tourism and Media Relationships in Indigenous Communities

-Recognizing the importance of building respectful relationships, ITBC created a guide to help travel trade operators, media, and influencers work effectively with Indigenous communities.
-This guide offers practical tips, such as understanding cultural protocols, navigating ancient customs alongside modern business practices, and prioritizing relationship-building over transactional interactions.
+Recognizing the importance of building respectful relationships, ITBC created a guide to help travel trade operators, media, and influencers work effectively with First Nations and Indigenous communities.
+This guide provides practical tips, including understanding cultural protocols, navigating the intersection of ancient customs and modern business practices, and prioritizing relationship-building over transactional interactions.
 By fostering respectful and informed collaborations, this guide helps ensure that tourism and media professionals can share Indigenous stories authentically while maintaining strong ties with the communities they represent.